GodelTech/GodelTech.Microservices.Core/README.md

 ### ASP.NET MVC Configuration

-Please use the following snippet to configure services which uses ASP.NET MVC only (and REST API too):
+Please use the following snippet to configure service which use ASP.NET MVC only (REST API will be impicitly registered too):

 ```c#
     public class Startup : MicroserviceStartup